aws-samples/genai-quickstart-pocs/README.md

     This sample implements Amazon Bedrock Guardrails to demonstrate how you can leverage guardrails to prevent malicious prompts and repsonse from your generative AI applications built with Amazon Bedrock.
     ![Alt text](amazon-bedrock-guardrails-poc/images/demo.gif)

+21. **Amazon-Bedrock-Model-Customiztion-POC**
+    The sample notebooks provide guidance on fine-tuning and pre-training models in Bedrock.
+    The sample data used in the notebooks can be replaced with any data in csv files to create  fine-tuned and pre-trained models using Amazon Titan Express as the base model.

 ## Prerequisites

 - Amazon Bedrock Access and CLI Credentials